dvudd/CI_PP4/README.md

 ### Database ERD
 The database was planned out using [dbdiagram.io](https://dbdiagram.io), this was a huge help when creating the models.
 ### Look and feel
 To get a basic layout on how the website should look I used Balsamiq Wireframes.
 The main goal was to create an minimal clutter-free look that doesn't distract the users from using the flash cards.
 To give the quiz a more appealing and "fluid" look I looked back on the JavaScript from my previous project [Dungeons and Dices](https://github.com/dvudd/CI_PP2).

+### Not sure what to name this section
+In order to save space on the hosting site, I have implemented a method to resize user uploaded images and converting them to .webp format.

 ## Testing
 ### Validator Testing